GoloByte/BookService/README.md

 # BookService

-Feature Prototyping of Java Spring and related frameworks
+Prototyping and use Features of Java Spring and related frameworks

 - rest controller : class Controller
   - validation of dto